aliseandblake/aliseandblake.github.io/travellers.md

 Travelling from the United Kingdom and other European countries
 ---------------------------------------------------------------

-If you are travelling to Riga from the United Kingdom we strongly suggest flying.
-We suggest direct flights, since there are many inexpensive options.
+If you are travelling to Riga from the United Kingdom we suggest flying.
+Ryanair and Norwegian Airlines provide some good options.
-There are direct flights to Riga from London, Glasgow, and other major cities, and are usually operated by Ryanair.
-Another good option, if you are travelling from Edinburgh, is Norwegian Airlines - however, a transfer in Oslo is usually part of their journey to Latvia.

-If you are travelling from any other European country, we suggest looking at [airbaltic.com](http://airbaltic.com), as they have direct flights from many European cities, including Prague, Paris, and Vilnius.
+If you are travelling from any other European country, we suggest checking [airbaltic.com](http://airbaltic.com) who have direct flights from many European cities such as Prague, Paris, and Vilnius.